 The Blue Water Task Force (BWTF) is the Surfrider Foundation’s citizen science program which provides valuable water quality information to beach communities, raises awareness of local water pollution problems and works collaboratively with local stakeholders to implement solutions.

-Since 2007, the Rincon chapter has been collecting weekly tests at over 25 recreational sites, including several marine and freshwater sites in and around Rincon.
+The Rincon chapter has been collecting weekly tests at over 25 recreational sites, including several marine and freshwater sites in and around Rincon.
 After the island was devastated by Hurricane Maria in the Fall of 2017, there was a complete lack of any government-run water quality monitoring.
-Operating out of a primary lab in Rincon and secondary lab at the Ramey School in Aguadilla, the Rincon Chapter has banded together with local groups and organizations to restart their water testing program.
+Operating out of a primary lab in Rincon and secondary lab at the Ramey School in Aguadilla, the Rincon Chapter bands together with local groups and organizations to provide water quality information, even during disaster situations.